ItsRobDude/ProphecyCM/docs/data-model/README.md

 # Data Model Contracts

 This repository uses **Python 3.11 dataclasses** as the canonical schema for gameplay data.
 JSON serialization uses the `Serializable` mixin in `src/prophecycm/core.py`; any JSON produced by the runtime is treated as an interchange format for tools.
+All authored content lives in YAML under `docs/data-model/fixtures/`, and the JSON snapshots are generated for debugging/reference only.

 ## Authoring rules
 - Every entity must carry a stable `id` string that is unique across its type.